vollmerr/bpas-ui/README.md

 export default App;
 ```

-8. In /src/index.js wrap the app in the router and redux
+7. In /src/index.js wrap the app in the router and redux

 ```
 import React from 'react';
 import ReactDOM from 'react-dom';
-import { BrowserRouter } from 'react-router-dom';
+import { HashRouter } from 'react-router-dom';
 import { Provider } from 'react-redux';
 import configureStore from './store/configureStore';
 import App from './containers';